bmitra-msft/HIPstIR/README.md

 This is a casual event which is nevertheless intended to be productive and purposeful.
 No slide presentations are allowed, but a stick and sand will be provided.
 Attendance will be by invitation.
 But we are a welcoming bunch--so if you are curious and keen to attend but haven't been invited then drop us a note and we will try our best to accommodate you.

-**To those attending, remember you were at HIPstIR before it was cool to do so.**
+**To those who attended, remember you were at HIPstIR before it was cool to do so.**

 ### Event photos